Ami112-sketch/Bank-Statement-Analysis/README.md

 # Bank-Statement-Analysis
-Table of Contents

 Introduction
-Dataset Overview
-Initial insight
-Visualization
-Conclusion
+Objective: This report aims to review and understand the daily transactions and document the observations.
-Welcome to the data cleaning documentation for a bank statement dataset from June 2021 to January 2022.
-I was provided with the bank statement To gain insights into the spending habits during the specified period.
+Data cleaning documentation for a bank statement dataset from April 1, 2023, to April 31, 2023.
+I downloaded the bank statement to gain insights into spending habits during the specified period.
 The dataset includes transactional data along with other relevant details.
-This documentation aims to provide a clear and structured overview of the data cleaning process undertaken to prepare the dataset for analysis.
+This documentation aims to provide a clear and structured overview of the data-cleaning process to prepare the dataset for analysis.

-Dataset Description